EsotericShadow/KadenChad-3D-Animatior/README.md

 Tip: Only edit text or attributes (e.g., src, alt).
-Don’t change the HTML structure unless you’re sure, as it could break the site.
+Don’t change the HTML structure unless you’re sure, as it could break the site messing up margins and padding, leading to a giant mess, if you want help with this, I got you.

-Uploading Changes to GitHub
-After editing styles.css or script.js, upload the updated public folder to GitHub using drag-and-drop.
-Steps:

 Edit Your Files:

-Update styles.css, script.js, or add new images to public/assets.
+Update styles.css, script.js/ add new images to public/assets.
-Save all changes.
+Save all changes by commiting them:

-Go to GitHub in the Browser:

-Open github.com and navigate to your portfolio repository.

-Drag and Drop to Upload:

-Click the Add file button and select Upload files.
-Drag the updated public folder from your computer into the browser window where it says “Drag files here to add them to your repository.”
-Drop the folder—it’ll overwrite the old public folder.

 Commit Your Changes: